RagnarokOS/distrib/INSTALL.md

 Remove resolv.conf so it gets recreated at boot:

     # rm /mnt/etc/resolv.conf

+If you liked some of the configuration files from the live ISO (e.g. tmux.conf, vimrc) you can copy them to /mnt/home/*yourusername* before unmounting the devices.

 Unmount the devices.
 Assuming the standard partitioning scheme was used: